Whatapalaver/docker-django-1/README.md

 ```

   * Configure your settings.py so your databases point to each database services by service name!
-For instance, for mySql connections 'HOST': 'mysql'

 Change:
 ```python